 What is an embossed rolling pin?

 An embossed rolling pin is just a classic wood rolling pin engraved with a design.
 They are used to create decorative patterns only (so this won’t take the place of your favorite rolling pin).

 And what kind of designs are out there?
 So many gorgeous ones!
 Simple geometric patterns look good all year but there are also seasonal options like this Christmas design.
 But you can also have custom designs with names or other designs.
 This Etsy shop does a great job with unique designs.

 To use an embossed rolling pin at home, just roll out your favorite cutout cookie dough as you would normally with your go-to smooth rolling pin.
 Then grab an embossed rolling pin and give it a quick dusting of flour.
 If you find that the flour sticks into the crevices of the design, just use a pastry brush or an unused paintbrush to clear away any clumps of flour.

 Then roll the embossed pin over the cookie dough.
 Be sure to press firmly to get a really defined design.

 Next, use your favorite cookie cutters and cut out shapes.
 Because the designs on these rolling pins are so intricate and gorgeous, simple shapes like circles and squares work well.
 All that’s left is to bake the cookies—just do that as directed by the recipe.

 Once they’re baked, that’s all there is to it!
 No need to opt for further decoration.
 The stamp makes the cookies look gorgeous enough.

-What can you use it for?
+What else can you use an embossed rolling pin for?

 - Pasta: You can emboss homemade noodles.